 How is it used?

 The test for low-density lipoprotein cholesterol (LDL-C) is used as part of a lipid profile to predict an individual's risk of developing heart disease and to help make decisions about what treatment may be needed if there is borderline or high risk.
 It may also be used to monitor the effectiveness of treatment once it is initiated.

 Of all the forms of cholesterol in the blood, the LDL-C is considered the most important form in determining risk of heart disease.
 It is considered to be undesirable and is often call "bad" cholesterol because it deposits excess cholesterol in blood vessel walls and contributes to hardening of the arteries and heart disease.
-(For more, see the "What is being tested?" section.)

 Results of the LDL-C test and other components of the lipid profile are considered along with other known risk factors of heart disease to develop a plan of treatment and follow-up.
 Treatment options may include lifestyle changes such as diet or exercise programs or lipid-lowering drugs such as statins.